Net Present Value (NPV)

 In the above formula,

-R is the net cash inflow expected to be received each period;
+R is the net cash inflow expected to be received in each period;

 i is the required rate of return per period;